A Holistic Approach to HIV Patient Care

 Video

-In the second episode of Allegheny Health Network’s (AHN) Media Day, Cassandra Oehler, MD, provides insights on HIV care at their Positive Health Clinic (PHC), including the comprehensive services they offer and how they are involved in clinical trials using long-acting injectables.
+In the second episode of Allegheny Health Network’s (AHN) Media Day, Cassandra Oehler, MD, provides insights on HIV care at AHN's Positive Health Clinic (PHC), including the comprehensive services they offer and how they are involved in clinical trials using long-acting injectables.

 “Our nurses and our social workers are the backbone of this clinic,” Oehler said.
 “They do a lot—both in terms of community outreach and going to events to promote HIV testing and awareness—but also keeping people engaged in the clinic and tracking patients down when they fall off our radar, and working with them to individualize the support that we need to draw them in and keep them in clinic.”